Salween River: History

 Human presence along the upper Salween River dates to at least 31,000–39,000 years ago.
 Archeological evidence includes stone tools and animal remains discovered along the river bank in the southeastern Tibetan Plateau.

-The Mon are some of the earliest inhabitants of the Salween basin within Burma, migrating south from China around 3000 BCE, and settling in the Salween delta and adjacent coastal areas.
+The Mon are some of the earliest inhabitants of the Salween basin within Myanmar, migrating south from China around 3000 BCE, and settling in the Salween delta and adjacent coastal areas.
 Agriculture was first practiced in the Salween and Irrawaddy basins around the first century BCE.
 Ancestors of the Karen migrated down the Salween River area from the Tibetan Plateau and northwest China starting around 1000 BCE.
 Tai peoples, ancestors of the Shan, began moving into the Shan Hills area of the middle Salween from Yunnan around 1000 CE and established multiple independent kingdoms, often known as the Shan States.

 The Nu people, originating in the Tibetan Plateau, may have inhabited the areas of the Salween (Nu) and Mekong (Lancang) in modern day China as early as 2000 BCE.
 The Wa people, who today inhabit parts of the Salween basin on both sides of the China–Burma border, migrated south along the river from Tibet around 500–300 BCE.
 The Lisu people, also originating in Tibet, arrived in Yunnan sometime before 1000 CE.
 Chinese records begin to mention Lisu in the late Tang dynasty (618–907 CE).
 The Lisu originally inhabited areas further east in Yunnan, but over centuries they were pushed north and west towards the Salween as more Han people settled in Yunnan.